Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Step 4: The Transaction Enters a Block

-After validation, the network groups transactions together.
+In addition, after validation, the network groups transactions together.

-This collection forms a block.
+In general, this collection forms a block.

 Depending on the network, one block may contain hundreds or thousands of transactions.